etodanik/sqlite_bignum/README.md

 **sqlite_bignum** is a cross-platform [SQLite](https://sqlite.org/) extension that provides support for working with 64-bit unsigned integers (big numbers) as text, including collation and conversion functions.
-This makes it possible to safely and efficiently store, compare, and convert 64-bit values within SQLite databases—especially in contexts where binary and standard integer types may not be suitable.
+This makes it possible to safely and efficiently store, compare, and convert 64-bit values within SQLite databases, especially in contexts where binary and standard integer types may not be suitable.

 ## Features